 - Regularly clear debris from gutters and downspouts and make sure they are not connected to your sanitary sewer line

 Our specialists will safely remove and dispose of the sewage.
-This will not only ensure the safety of those in your home, but it will also ensure that others don’t come in contact with the waste.
-We will make sure that all property infected by the sewage leak is properly treated.
+This will not only ensure the safety of those in your home, but it will also ensure that others don't come in contact with the waste.
+We will ensure that all property infected by the sewage leak is properly treated.
 This includes bedding, furniture, and any additional items that may have been in contact with the contaminated water.

 Is your home suffering from severe sewage backup?
 Get professional sewage cleanup and removal services when you call today at (801) 416-2666.